 By the mid-19th century, industrialization has produced advancements in technology and engineering that were previously unimaginable.
 José de Garay is a man of these times, and his interest in the Isthmus of Tehuantepec is shared by industrialists and empire-builders across Europe and the United States.
 Garay’s plan is ultimately undermined by a failure of diplomacy.
 Those who chase his dream succumb to staggering costs, limitations in engineering and the rugged terrain.
 When the railway is finally completed in 1894, the achievement is celebrated with a headline in The New York Times: “The Tehuantepec Railroad: An Important Mexican Enterprise Completed.
 A Line 130 Miles Long Connecting the Atlantic and Pacific Oceans — Of Advantage to This Country.”

 Community resistance and violent reprisals have done little to convince the government of López Obrador that the Transistmico project should be reimagined or that local interests should be taken into account.
 Gustavo Esteva, the founder of Unitierra, and a collective of community organizers are responding by publishing a document entitled El Istmo Que Queremos (“The Isthmus We Want”) that they intend to send to the President’s office in the Spring of 2021.
-The result of years-long surveys, El Istmo Que Queremos will offer the most comprehensive account of the objections and alternatives expressed by communities that will be directly impacted by specific aspects of the Transistmico project.
+The result of years-long surveys, El Istmo Que Queremos will offer the most comprehensive account of the objections and alternatives expressed by communities that will be directly impacted by the various Transistmico development projects.